encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 ```sh
 ./small_WAN_benchmarks.sh
 ```
-Note that this will take approx TODO TIME while consuming negligible additional disk space.
+Note that this will take approx 40 minutes while consuming negligible additional disk space.
 Shell outputs show that the benchmarks still are running, but can otherwise be ignored as all relevant data is also saved to files.

 If this script is interrupted at some point, all obtained benchmark data should be removed (by deleting directories p0, p1, p2 inside build/benchmarks) before restarting the script.